Azerbaijan frees rights campaigner's husband from prison

 “The basis for Arif’s release was a letter from the Justice Ministry’s medical department, which confirmed deterioration of his health,” his lawyer, Elchin Sadigov, told Reuters, adding that lawyers would continue to request Leyla’s release.

-Reporting by Nailia Bagirova; Additional reporting by Eric Beech in Washington; Writing by Margarita Antidze; Editing by Larry King
+Reporting by Nailia Bagirova; Writing by Margarita Antidze; Editing by Richard Balmforth